 The major state prevailing wage certified payroll forms California New York primes encounter at volume:

-• California — DIR Form A-1-131.
+- California — DIR Form A-1-131.
 California's Department of Industrial Relations issues the certified payroll form for state public works.
-Crews on California public-works projects also generate DAS 140 and DAS 142 filings around apprenticeship enforced by DIR's Division of Apprenticeship Standards.
-California also runs its own electronic system (eCPR) that some agencies require alongside or in lieu of the paper form.
+California crews also generate DAS 140/142 apprenticeship filings, and some agencies require the state's eCPR system alongside or in place of the paper form.

-• New York — PW-3.
-New York's Department of Labor publishes the PW-3 for state and political-subdivision public works under Article 8 of the Labor Law.
-Prevailing-wage scheduling updates per locality and per occupation; the form's classification field is checked against the schedule that applies to the project's county.
+- New York — PW-3.
+New York DOL publishes the PW-3 for state and political-subdivision public works under Article 8 of the Labor Law.
+Prevailing-wage schedules update per locality and occupation; the classification field is checked against the schedule for the project's county.

-Other states use the WH-347 itself, a near-clone, or no certified payroll form (where state prevailing-wage law does not apply).
-The state little Davis Bacon prevailing wage thresholds vary — California applies at $1,000 in many cases, New York at $250,000 generally — but threshold scoping decides whether the review runs, not how it runs once it does.
+Other little-Davis-Bacon states (Illinois, Ohio, New Jersey, Massachusetts, Washington, and others) issue their own forms or portals; cadence and field-set vary, but the per-cell review pattern transfers across.
+Thresholds vary too — California applies at $1,000 in many cases, New York at $250,000 generally — but threshold scoping decides whether the review runs, not how it runs once it does.

 The structural point is that the per-cell review pattern transfers across forms.
 Worker, week, classification, hours, rate, fringe — that data shape is constant across WH-347, A-1-131, PW-3, and the state equivalents.
 State forms add their own fields (apprentice ratios, contract registration numbers) the workpaper carries as additional columns, and they reference state-specific WDs rather than federal ones, but the classification check, the rate check, the fringe check with annualization, and the SOC-equivalent verification all run the same way.